 Susan Lloyd and I were classmates at Staples High School.
 We also both worked in downtown Westport; Susan at the Fine Arts movie theater and I at Country Gal with her close friend, Laura Passman.
 Through Laura, I became aware of the challenges Susan was facing as she tried to fight her cancer and go on to college.
 I was in awe of her attitude and spirit each time I spoke to her.
 I was deeply affected by Susan’s death; memories of that time in our lives are with me still.

-I was thrilled when Board member, Kelly Pollard, invited me to join The Susan Fund nine years ago.
-I enjoy participating in many facets of the organization G
+I was thrilled when Board member, Kelly Pollard, invited me to join The Susan Fund seventeen years ago.
+I enjoy participating in many facets of the organization.

 Will is Susan’s oldest brother and the newest member of The Susan Fund Board.
 He reflected, “Susan was a wonderful, courageous and generous person.
 I can now see just how much the scholarship recipients capture her spirit.
 I have always been a supporter of The Fund, be it financially or as a member of The Susan Fund team in the CT Challenge.
 This is the first year I had the opportunity to participate in a different way – to meet the candidates, hear their stories and learn about their highs and lows.
 I discovered that everyone has a different way of dealing with cancer.
 Learning about the recipients first hand has been an amazing experience.
 Supporting The Susan Fund financially and riding 50 miles in The CT Challenge was great, but being a part of the Board has been incredible and I look forward to serving for many years to come.”